wright-group/WrightTools/docs/write_from_function.rst

 For particularly complex parsing, see :meth:`~WrightTools.data.from_PyCMDS`, :meth:`~WrightTools.data.from_KENT`, and :meth:`~WrightTools.data.from_COLORS`.
 These are existing multidimensional formats used by the Wright Group, and can provide some insights.
+:meth:`~WrightTools.data.from_ngc` is an example of a multidimensional binary data format.
 Feel free to reach out to the maintainers (via our `issue tracker`_) if you have any questions.

 .. _issue tracker: https://github.com/wright-group/WrightTools/issues